-- Policies and Practices Implement the practices, policies, and leadership to efficiently operate a fleet or repair facility. - HR management and ethical principles Apply fundamental principles of human resource management and ethics. - Communications Employ effective oral, written, and analytical communication appropriate to organizational settings including personnel situations and in large group discussions. - Leadership styles Distinguish between management and leadership, and differentiate among the varieties of styles and roles of management and be able to identify the most appropriate in a given situation. - Use of teams Create, manage, and participate effectively in teams.
+- Policies and Practices Implement the practices, policies, and leadership to efficiently operate a fleet or repair facility. - HR management and ethical principles Apply fundamental principles of human resource management and ethics. - Communications Employ effective oral, written, and analytical communication appropriate to organizational settings including personnel situations and in large group discussions. - Leadership styles Distinguish between management and leadership, and differentiate among the varieties of styles and roles of management and be able to identify the most roles of management and be able to identify the most appropriate in a given situation. - Use of teams Create, manage, and participate effectively in teams.